-While not all financial reports have all facts in common and different industries can have more or less in common, there are some core components which all entities have.
-These facts can be thought of as "key stones" or "corner stones" which hold a financial report together.
+While not all financial reports have all facts in common, and different industries can have more or less in common, there are some core components which all accounting entities have.
+These facts can be thought of as "key stones" or "corner stones" which hold a financial report together or provide somewhat of a "skeleton" for a financial report.
+Note that this is not to say that all accounting entites report these accounting concepts; if a concept is not reported it can be logically imputed.